 Areas of practice

-Mr. Zhao graduated from the Southwest University of Political Science and Law with a bachelor's degree in law and was admitted to the PRC bar in 1998.
+Mr. Zhao graduated from the Southwest University of Political Science and Law and was admitted to the PRC bar in 1998.